RAravindDS/UI-PATH-HACKATHON-DOCUMENT-PLUS-GITHUB/README.md

 ## Aim for the project -
 *Adding features to the Ui Path Document Understanding*

-**The goal of this project is to make it easy for users to explore and analyze both structured and unstructured data.
+**Developers can do complex queries to graph, text and tables.
+The goal of this project is to make it easy for users to explore and analyze both structured and unstructured data.
 We aim to provide a user-friendly tool that simplifies data understanding, helping users make informed decisions and gain insights effortlessly.**

 ## Architecture